dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 In this context, I would argue that any sufficiently neutral network could act as a hedge against authoritarianism by putting barriers to its expansion and by opposing its presence.
-In order for bitcoin to play that role, it must absolutely preserve the mesmerizing property that arises from decentralization: **Neutrality**.
+In order for bitcoin to play that role, it must absolutely preserve this mesmerizing property that arises from the decentralized nature of its network: **Neutrality**.

-In bitcoin’s short history, people have some times proposed the creation of bitcoin committees or councils to deal with various issues that arise along the way.
-Most of these proposals are made in good faith, in an attempt to overcome the current problems or misconceptions.
-Any such action though could hurt the bitcoin’s properties that make it so unique and valuable, increasing the risk of failure.
+[comment]: <> (In bitcoin’s short history, people have some times proposed the creation of bitcoin committees or councils to deal with various )

+[comment]: <> (issues that arise along the way.
+Most of these proposals are made in good faith, in an attempt to overcome the current )

+[comment]: <> (problems or misconceptions.
+Any such action though could hurt the bitcoin’s properties that make it so unique )

+[comment]: <> (and valuable, increasing the risk of failure.)

-Bitcoin needs no council, no committee, no central point of any kind or form.
+[comment]: <> (Bitcoin needs no council, no committee, no central point of any kind or form. )

-Bitcoin just needs to be.
-Neutral, apolitical, indifferent to opinions and strategies.
+[comment]: <> (Bitcoin just needs to be.
+Neutral, apolitical, indifferent to opinions and strategies. )

-**The reason that neutrality is important even in the liberal west, is simple but very well hidden under a few generations of freedoms and prosperity**.
-We must not take the current evolution path for granted.
+The reason that neutrality is important even in the liberal west, is simple but very well hidden under a few generations of freedoms and prosperity.
 Our democracies are not as solid as we like to think.
 They are still fragile and there are no guarantees for the future.
+We must not fool ourselves into thinking take the current evolution path is for granted.
 There is a tendency to believe that societies keep moving forward by default.
 This is nothing but an illusion.
 It just takes a series of unfortunate events, and we could very well find ourselves under a very different reality.
 Just remember how easily the Nazis, an extremist movement led by a paranoid individual with extreme hate and anger,